taseenw/taseenw/README.md

   • In the Specialization: Management and Business System

   • Well versed in many languages; PHP, Python, C, JavaScript, SQL and more!

+⚠️ My University work can't be shown publically but are avaliable to be reviewed privately ⚠️

 [LinkedIn](https://www.linkedin.com/in/taseen-waseq-606b04208/)